Antonio Creus

 Antonio Creus i Rubín de Celis (28 October 1924 – 19 February 1996) was a motorcycle racer and racing driver from Spain.
 He participated in one Formula One World Championship Grand Prix, the 1960 Argentine Grand Prix on 7 February 1960, driving a privately entered Maserati 250F.
 He retired with electrical problems and exhaustion, and scored no championship points.

-He died in his native Madrid in 1996.
+Creus died in his native Madrid in 1996.